 Clinical Guidelines & Documents

 Authored and endorsed clinical documents provide three main components vital to advancements in the heart rhythm field: analysis, discussion of current issues, and suggestions for clinical application.
-The Society plans to release three new documents during the 2017 HRS Scientific Sessions:
+The Society plans to release two new documents during the 2017 HRS Scientific Sessions:

 Scope: An update of the 2012 HRS/EHRA/ECAS Expert Consensus Statement on Catheter and Surgical Ablation of Atrial Fibrillation that will include recommendations for patient selection, procedural techniques, patient management and follow-up, definitions, endpoints, and research trial design.